kasriniv/openshiftv3-ops-workshop/3scale/3scaleOnPremInstall.md

 oc new-project <project_name> say 3scaleamp

 Step 4: Create a new app with the AMP template

 Note that in the install guide, you access the template from a 3scale rpm but for this lab, we will make it available here.
 The AMP template installs:
 1. Two built-in API gateways
 2. One AMP admin portal and developer portal with persistent storage

-oc new-app --file /path/to/amp.yml --param WILDCARD_DOMAIN=<WILDCARD_DOMAIN> --param ADMIN_PASSWORD=3scaleUser
-Note:The wildcard domain should be of the format - apps.<kavs/yourid>.sc.osecloud.com
+copy the amp.yml from /resources folder to your master: e2-user home. scp -i <mykey.pem> /localpath/to/amp.yml ec2-user@PUBLIC IP OF MASTER:~ oc new-app --file /path/to/amp.yml --param WILDCARD_DOMAIN=<WILDCARD_DOMAIN> --param ADMIN_PASSWORD=3scaleUser Note:The wildcard domain should be of the format - apps.<kavs/yourid>.sc.osecloud.com